A setting for solo soprano voice, narrator, actors and instrumental ensemble of the poem by Francis Brett Young

 Andrew had a convulsion that evening and he lost his speech.
 I'll always be grateful for all the prayers said for him by so many of our Facebook friends, who responded to Anna's message, and in quite a few churches.

 Miraculously, over the next 4 days, Andrew gradually recovered.
 He was still recuperating in hospital when we gave the world premiere of his Ballad of Saint Kenelm.
 Everyone did Andrew proud at this performance, knowing how ill he was.

 Premiere performance of The Ballad of St Kenelm, St John's Church Hagley, Hagley Festival, Worcestershire, 2015

 Andrew was, however, back to his old self for our second performance, one month later, in Winchcombe Parish Church (where Kenelm was buried).
 One of the orchestral players, on seeing Andrew there, said: "It's like the resurrection of Jesus Christ!"

 Rehearsing for the Winchcombe Festival performance: Friday May 22nd 2015, 7pm, St Peter’s Church, Winchcombe, Gloucestershire

 Our 4th performance, ironically, took place at St Kenelm's school.
-It was hosted by the Romsley historical Society, St Kenelm's Church, which was built at the spot where the child King Kenelm was slain, is very close to the school.
+It was hosted by the Romsley historical Society.
+St Kenelm's Church, which was built at the spot where the child King Kenelm was slain, is very close to the school.
 About a week before the concert, I went to the church to take some flyers and went down to the spring where it all happened.
-It is at the back of the church, down a narrow slippery path, so Andrew unfortunately couldn't come with me.
+The source is at the back of the church, down a narrow slippery path, so Andrew unfortunately couldn't come with me.
 I was filled with awe when I saw the spring.
 There is a very special atmosphere there.